warrenv/automation-engineer-project/RDD.md

   - TODO: write a functional test for this.

 - What would you monitor to make sure it was still working, and how might you set that up? (no need to actually do it)
-  - set up an ELK stack and create:
-    - A heartbeat monitor to ensure we are executing on schedule.
-    - Log monitoring for failing to fetch the data.
+  - datasaver
+    - Log a message with a timestamp every time we run.
-    - Log monitoring for failing to writing the file.
+    - Log a message if failing to save the file.
+  - datafetcher
+    - Log success or failure (via an express middleware) for every request.
+  - Set up an ELK stack or similar log monitoring/dashbord setup to process the logs.